Back to Resources

 These are some of the most common reasons teams outgrow Make:

-Limited scripting options: Advanced scripting stays locked behind upper-tier plans and limited to JavaScript.
+Limited scripting options.
+Advanced scripting stays locked behind upper-tier plans and limited to JavaScript.
 Even a basic date calculation sends you hunting for workarounds or external APIs.

 How We Evaluated Make Alternatives